Skip to content

 Step 3 - Extracting Band Energies

-Extract the energies from this calculation and convert it to a dataset we can plot.
+Now we need to extract the Kohn-Sham energies from the output file and convert them into a dataset we can plot.

 To do this, we use the bands.x tool from the Quantum Espresso package.
-The 🔗 input file for this contains only a BANDS section.
-For more fine-grained control please refer to 🔗 bands.x input description.
+The 🔗input file for bands.x contains only a BANDS section.
+For more fine-grained control please refer to 🔗bands.x input description.

 Task 3.3 - Extracting band energies

-Run the input file 🔗03_C_diamond_bands.in to extract and organize the eigenvalues calculated by the last step.
+Run the input file 🔗03_C_diamond_bands.in with bands.x to extract and organize the eigenvalues calculated in the last step.

 Step 4 - Plotting the Band Structure

-Plot the band structure.
-The band structure is usually plotted with the energy on the y-axis and the high symmetry points on the x-axis.
+Finally, we are ready to plot the band structure.
+The band structure is typically plotted with the energy on the y-axis and the high-symmetry k-points on the x-axis.
 The energy is usually shifted so that the valence band maximum is at 0 eV.
-The directory 03_bandstructure contains a gnuplot and a python script that can be used to plot the band structure:
+The directory 03_bandstructure contains a python script (plotband_shifted.py) that can be used to plot the band structure.

 Task 3.4 - Plotting the band structure

-Run either the gnuplot or the python script to plot the band structure of diamond.
+Run the python script to plot the band structure of carbon diamond.

 Final result